 The Core Idea:

 You don’t have to be Superman to make smart, thoughtful choices in your life.
 Simply do what the smartest people on the planet do – take advantage of the already established mental models.
 The main goal of the book is to introduce you to a lot of thinking concepts.
 This way, by upgrading your mental toolbox, you will have everything needed to think better and make better decisions in life.
-Your ability to find insights, quick, in difficult situations will increase – helping you become a master problem-solver.
+Your ability to find insights, quickly, in difficult situations will increase – helping you become a master problem-solver.

 - Not every problem is a nail that you can beat with a hammer.
 Add more tools to your mental toolkit.